Mirheybet/holbertonschool-printf/README.md

 For files' description:
 |main.h - it is main file of project
 |printfcsp.c - this file for custom version of printf

+|man_3_printf - this file for details of programs
+|functions.c - this file catch our program's  functions